CS222-UIUC/team-07-project-smartride/docs/README.md

 ### 1. Installation

 The `installation.md` file provides step-by-step instructions on how to set up the SmartRide project on your local machine.
 It includes prerequisites, dependencies, and configuration details.

+### 2. Team Google Drive and Environment Variables

+The `drive-env.md` file provides step-by-step instructions on how to set up `rclone` to access team google drive contents not uploaded to GitHub, as well as how to set up `.env.local` and `.env.shared` which are environment variables.
+It further instructs on how to use team google drive.

 ### 2. Usage